MHBauer/desync-issue/solutions/solutions.md

 Every state change is attributable directly to someone.

 Difficult for end users to see what the final state is.
 Work required to simulate the possible final state.
+We would do this to represent the spec, so that users doing modifications modify something relevant to the state they should eventually see when it comes time to process their update.

 Requires a policy on what to do when an update fails, move on, or halt.
 If halt, irritating to fix.
 If move on, requested work is